-I am a recovering corporate attorney who writes about art, culture, and identity.
+I write about art, culture, and identity.
 My latest novel, How to Raise an Art Star, is the first in a series about the Gregson Bennett Family.
 It's about an enterprising bi-racial ethnic hair products heiress who lands in Brooklyn from LA after being orphaned and who will do anything to distinguish herself from the other bold-faced under 10-year-olds on the playground.
 In addition to continuing to write about the Gregson Bennett Family, I'm currently curating and contributing to I'm Here Too, a website dedicated to learning, sharing and inspiring others through our diverse life journeys.

 Some of my other writing projects have included a blog as the Art Dealer’s Daughter.
 I also produced Black Like Us, a documentary video that explores the lives of an intergenerational group of affluent African-Americans.
 The documentary received recognition from a number of sources, including the Black Maria Film Festival.